KishoreVB70/Sage-Sample/readme.md

 - We have employed a simple for loop which iterated over the `players` array and checks if the caller is already a part of it
 - If the caller is already in the array, then the function call is reverted by the custom error
 - If not, the player is added to the array
----
 ```
     function requestRandomness() external onlyOwner onlyIfOpen{
         latestRandomizingBlock = block.number;

-        //Setting the fee to 1 celo
         uint feeValue = 1 ether;

-        // Requesting the random number with a fee and receiving back the surplus
-        uint _usedFunds = witnet.randomize{ value: feeValue }();
+        witnet.randomize{ value: feeValue }();
-        if (_usedFunds < feeValue) {
-            payable(address(this)).transfer(feeValue - _usedFunds);
     }
-    }
 ```
 - Next is the `requestRandomess` function which is a slightly modified version of the one from Witnet
 - Instead of sending the funds from the caller,  we are going to use the funds already present in the contract to call the randomize function
 - First, we set the block number
-- Then we have a fee value which is set to 1 Celo as the fee is less than 1 Celo and we receive back the amount which was not utilized
+- Then we have a fee value which is set to 1 Celo(normal fee is very less than 1 celo)
+- This is not a problem as only the fee value will be deducted from the 1 celo
-- Then we call the randomize function and finally receive back the unused fee amount
+- Finally, we call the randomize function in the randomness contract
----
 ```
     function pickWinner() external onlyOwner onlyIfOpen{
         assert(latestRandomizingBlock > 0);
-        open = false;
-        latestRandomizingBlock = 0;

         uint32 range = uint32(players.length);
         uint winnerIndex = witnet.random(range, 0, latestRandomizingBlock);